afstyles/neutralNEMO/docs/source/rectexample.rst

    #Save as netcdf (optional)
    surf_dataset.to_netcdf("my_surfs.nc")

 In the above example, two neutral surfaces are calculated.
-The first surface is pinned to 150 m depth at (i=10, j=9) in the final time step.
-The second surface is the same but pinned to 300 m depth.
+The first surface is pinned to 100 m depth at (i=10, j=5) in the first time step.
+The second surface is the same but pinned to 200 m depth.
 The surfaces depths, temperatures, and salinities are outputted as an xarray DataSet and can be easilly saved to netcdf.

 To calculate the initial potential density, the equation of state needs to be known.
 In this case, the ``gsw``